zhuxiao/data_misclas/README.md

 $ misclus MisasmReg scaffold.fa $ misclus MisasmReg scaffold.fa hg002_sorted.bam
 ```

+The analysis results are saved in the `final_result` file in the `cluster_result` folder.

+We used [Pilon](https://github.com/broadinstitute/pilon) to read alignment analysis to identify inconsistencies between the input genome and the evidence in the reads.We then clustered the misassembly regions using misclus  to determine if the intervals included assembly errors.

 ```bash
 # Pilon candidate misassemblies ？
 $ java -jar pilon --genome scaffold.fa --frags S.pombe_sorted.bam --changes > misassemblies_Pilon